Date: Wed, 3 Apr 2002 16:11:03 +0200

 previous years, but I assume they will provide this now in Dresden)

-So we soon need to start talking concretely about "content"
+So we soon need to start talking concretely about "content" and musical

 /spatial ideas, and filmic ideas/camera ideas. ****